15 Information Technology Vocabulary Words Every English Student Should Know

 The noun connection refers to the communication between two or more computer devices, or a link to the Internet.

-Sample sentence: According to Techspot, Speedtest has released a report of the speed of Internet connections across the US.
+According to Techspot, Speedtest has released a report on the speed of Internet connections across the US.

 The verb to install means to set up or make a computer or application (software program) ready for use.